mikeyy/nonoCAPTCHA/README.md

 nonoCAPTCHA
 ===========

 An async Python library to automate solving ReCAPTCHA v2 by audio, using Microsoft Azure's Speech-to-Text API.
+Built with Pyppeteer for it's Chrome automation framework and similarities to Puppeteer, PyDub for easily converting MP3 files into WAV, Quart for it's async minimalist web-framework, and Python's built-in AsyncIO for convenience.

 Disclaimer
 ----------